ANDigital/and-microservices-course/docs/LABS.md

 Remember to set up some Slack notifications here ;)

 There will be more things to add of course once we cover deployment.

-## Deploy to Heroku

-Configure your build pack for the application you built if the default one / provided one is not suitable.

-Look at [Procfiles]() and how those work in case your application does not start in Heroku.

-Please remember this is not using Docker, it's a vanilla deployment of your app - we will not be adding this into the CI pipeline!

 ## Docker